 Tuition for the 2018 program is $6500.
 While the actual cost of providing this program is substantially higher, produces sales, grant funding and donations have allowed us to keep the cost for this eight-month intensive program at this reduced rate.

 We often are contacted by aspiring farmers for whom this tuition continues to be prohibitive and we are fortunate to be able to offer several need-based scholarships to support these students.
 Applicants in need of a scholarship must successfully go through the school application process before receiving the scholarship application.
 Please contact us if you have any questions!

 Generally, farm internships provide a good hands-on experience of farming and training in the practical skills of basic crop care and harvest.
 Depending on the farm, internships can also provide some classes and conceptual education as well.
 Those who are primarily seeking to experience farming, and see if it’s a lifestyle they like, should consider an internship.

 For those who know they want to start or manage a small farm, or scale up a large garden to a small farm, it is difficult to get the broad education you need from most internships, and we recommend considering an educational program like the Organic Farm School.
-While paying a program tuition is a significant investment, starting a farm is an even larger investment and we believe that our graduates more than earn back their tuition through minimizing costly (and common) mistakes, producing and selling more product and doing it all with more confidence and less stress than if they had not had their training.
+While paying a program tuition is a significant investment, starting a farm is an even larger investment and we believe that our graduates more than earn back this expense through minimizing costly (and common) mistakes, producing and selling more product and doing it all with more confidence and less stress than if they had not had their training.

 Other benefits of our school setting include:

 - Mentorship and continued relationships after graduation, as well as placement with local farming opportunities.